BigPolarBear1/factorization/README.md

 This basically creates a system of quadratics.
 Solving them mod p is easy.
 But there is only one root solution (the factor of N) which solves the system for 0 for any mod p (aka solves it in the integers).
 Figuring out how to exactly do this quickly is still an ongoing area of research for me.
 And if a polynomial time algorithm for factorization exists, it is likely done by solving this system of quadratics.

+(PERFORMING HEATHEN CYBER RITUALS IN THE BELGIAN MOORLANDS TO DESTROY MY ENEMIES)